jletey/Letey_CSCI2270_FinalProject/README.md

 **Improvements**

 One of the things I would like to implement to expand my project is to allow for multiple states in the map, because so far, I've only set it up to include one state (Colorado, in the case of the built-in map).
 In addition to that, I would like my program to support intercity travel (such as going from Starbucks to Rio Grande Restaurant in Boulder), which is actually much more useful than what I've implemented (interstate travel).
-I would also like to have the user be able to add or remove cities and connections, and my program would automatically change "map.txt" and change the data to include that.